radekzitek/dashy/docs/FUNC.md

 * Drag-and-Drop Customization: Users can personalize their dashboard layout through an intuitive drag-and-drop mechanism.
 * Resizable Widgets: Widgets can be resized to emphasize priority content or conserve screen space.

+#### How to structure widgets

+    Modular Widget Components:
+    Create individual Vue components for each widget (e.g., WeatherWidget.vue, NewsWidget.vue, CalendarWidget.vue).
+Each component encapsulates its own data fetching, rendering, and configuration.
+Using Quasar components (like QCard, QToolbar, etc.) within these widgets gives you a consistent look and feel.

+    Dynamic Layout Container:
+    Build a Dashboard container component that lays out the widgets.
+You can use Quasar’s grid system (or integrate a library like vue-grid-layout) to allow for drag-and-drop rearrangement and resizing.
+This container should be dynamic—rendering widgets based on a configuration stored in a Pinia store or fetched from the backend.

+    Widget Registry and Configuration:
+    Maintain a registry (or mapping) of available widget components and their configurations.
+The dashboard container can loop through a list of widget settings (e.g., type, position, size) and use Vue’s dynamic component <component :is="widgetComponent" ... /> syntax to render them.
+This setup makes it easy to add new widget types in the future.

+    State Management and Persistence:
+    Use Pinia (or Vuex) to store the user’s dashboard configuration (which widgets are displayed, their positions, sizes, etc.).
+This way, you can persist user preferences across sessions and even allow real-time rearrangement.

+    Lazy Loading and Performance:
+    For performance, consider lazy-loading widgets so that only those in the viewport or needed immediately are rendered.
+This is especially useful if a user has many widgets on their dashboard.

+    Event Communication:
+    Use Quasar’s event bus or provide/inject pattern (or even Pinia) for communication between widgets and the dashboard if needed—such as triggering global refreshes or notifications.

 ### 3.2.
 Data Integration and Aggregation

 * API Integrations: The dashboard connects to external APIs (e.g., OpenWeatherMap for weather, News API for headlines, Google Calendar API for events) to fetch and display live data.